01 February - 07 March 2023

 - To what extent is the project description sufficiently clear and systematic, for example in its definition of the research problem, its theoretical basis, and the summary of previous results within the research area?

 - To what extent is the proposed research design suitable for achieving the aims of the project?

 - To what extent are the methods for any data collection and analysis well described and suitable?

 - Are the ethical considerations for the proposed project properly described and addressed?
 Does the applicant adequately consider risk/value/suffering and risk for humans, animals and nature and/or, parts of or the whole of, society?

 Novelty and originality (1–7)

-- To what extent does the project show a clear progression and new thinking in relation to previous research?
+- To what extent does the project show a clear progression and new thinking in relation to previous research within the research area?